JoshiCodes/DiscordUtils/README.md

 You then can add new Roles using `ReactionMessage.Builder#addOption(String label, String roleId)` If you want, you can change the Type from MULTIPLE to SINGE, wich allows the user to only have one Role per message.
 You can do that using `ReactionMessage.Builder#setType(ReactionMessage.Type)`.
 There is also the option to use a SelectMenu instead of Buttons.
-To do that, just set the Type to `ReactionMessage.Type.SELECT`.
+To do that, just set the Type to `ReactionMessage.Type.SELECT_MUTLIPLE` or `ReactionMessage.Type.SELECT_SINGLE`.

 For example: